NicTheFifth/HadesOneshot/Areas/Asphodel.md

 #Asphodel

-Asphodel is the second area, it starts at chamber 15, after the boss fight of Tartarus, and continues up until chamber 24, which is its boss chamber.
+Asphodel is the second area, it starts at chamber 15, after the boss fight of Tartarus and continues up until chamber 24, which is its boss chamber.

 # Enemies